bamichoi/cineacca/README.md

 - [x] email : CSS varification email
 - [x] upload : the default poster
 - [x] videoArt : create the new model
+- [x] 404 page
-- [ ] check required and max-length ecc of all input field
+- [x] check required and max-length ecc of all input field
+- [x] models : Check max-length blank and null ecc
 - [ ] upload : Get the duration of video
-- [ ] models : Check max-length blank, null and required ecc
 - [ ] Divide static files
-- [ ] 404 page